See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 The shapr

-R package implements an enhanced version of the Kernel SHAP method, for approximating Shapley values, with a strong focus on conditional Shapley values.
+R package implements an enhanced version of the Kernel SHAP method for approximating Shapley values, with a strong focus on conditional Shapley values.
 The core idea is to remain completely model-agnostic while offering a variety of methods for estimating contribution functions, enabling accurate computation of conditional Shapley values across different feature types, dependencies, and distributions.
 The package also includes evaluation metrics to compare various approaches.
-With features like parallelized computations, convergence detection, progress updates, and extensive plotting options, shapr is as a highly efficient and user-friendly tool, delivering precise estimates of conditional Shapley values, which are critical for understanding how features truly contribute to predictions.
+With features like parallelized computations, convergence detection, progress updates, and extensive plotting options, shapr is a highly efficient and user-friendly tool, delivering precise estimates of conditional Shapley values, which are critical for understanding how features truly contribute to predictions.

 Installation